Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces: Explicit computation of motives and -polynomials for rank and

-As $\sigma$ is special, these Adams operators become ring homomorphisms and, moreover, $\psi_n\circ \psi_m=\psi_{nm}$.
-The Adams operators are then extended to $\hat{K}(\VarC)((t))$ as ring homomorphisms with $\psi_j(t)=t^j$.
-Finally, the operator $\op{PLog}$ in the formula is the Plethystic logarithm, for such Adams operators (for the opposite structure $\sigma$), defined as
+As $\sigma$ is special, these Adams operations become ring homomorphisms and, moreover, $\psi_n\circ \psi_m=\psi_{nm}$.
+The Adams operations are then extended to $\hat{K}(\VarC)((t))$ as ring homomorphisms with $\psi_j(t)=t^j$.
+Finally, the operator $\op{PLog}$ in the formula is the Plethystic logarithm, for such Adams operations (for the opposite structure $\sigma$), defined as